 By Jan from Atlanta, GA

 Cut the round steak into strips, trimming the fat.
 Put meat in a gallon size Ziploc bag with enough flour and pepper to coat meat strips.
-Shake a few times until well coated.
-Brown the meat with the onion and bell pepper with just a bit of olive oil to prevent sticking.
-Add the cans of soup, and simmer for 1 hour.

 Cut steak into serving size pieces.
 Mix eggs and milk in shallow bowl.
 Dip steak into egg mixture, then into cracker crumbs.
 Brown slowly in shortening in skillet.
-Season with salt and pepper.
-Cook, covered tightly, over very low heat for 45 minutes to 1 hour or until tender.
-Makes 6 servings.

 Cut round steak into 6-8 portions and brown.
 When brown, add a slice of onion to each portion.
 Add stewed tomatoes, mushrooms, olives and potatoes.
 Let simmer for 1 1/2 - 2 hours at 225-250 degrees F. or until tender.

 Marinate meat in your favorite combination for several hours.
 Coat meat with mixture of flour, salt and pepper.
 Brown in oil with onion and green pepper.